 The rising of Christ from the dead is at the heart of the Christian message.
 If Jesus is not alive, our message is in vain and our lives are without hope.
-Alistair Begg explains the importance of the resurrection of Christ and that it demands a response from all in the sermons below.
+In a selection of sermons, Alistair Begg explains the importance of the resurrection of Christ and that it demands a response from all.

 Eyewitness testimonies, the empty tomb, the striking change in the disciples ... the New Testament provides fact-based evidence that Jesus rose from the dead.
 In this message, Alistair Begg encourages us to a thoughtful consideration of this central Christian truth, emphasizing the need to trust in Christ for our salvation.
 Through His Word, Jesus calls each one to faith in the Gospel, and those who believe are called to share His story with a broken world.

 We live in a culture that surrounds us with religious options.
 But 1 Corinthians 15:3 makes the bold declaration that the resurrection of Jesus is "of first importance."
 It is the heart of the gospel message, and it demands a response.